 The drop-down menu is also where you will find your archived chats, another way to get to your profile and status, as well as the option to start a new group.
 The settings are also within this menu, consisting of access to any blocked contacts and notification preferences, including turning sound on or off, as well as choosing whether or not to show previews.

 There are also more options in each individual chat.
 At the top left of a particular chat, you'll see their name and when they were last online if they have this feature activated.
-In the top right, there is the paperclip symbol for attaching any media, along with another small arrow that brings up another drop-down menu.
+In the top right, there is a search symbol, along with another small arrow that brings up another drop-down menu.

 Within this menu, you can select messages within that particular chat, mute the chat, clear it and delete that particular chat, as well as see contact information for that person.
-You can also double-tap on the bar at the top of the chat and you'll get the option to delete the chat, as well as see the contact's information.
+You can also click on the bar at the top of the chat and you'll get the option to delete the chat, turn on disappearing messages as well as see the contact's information.